fossasia/eventyay-tickets/doc/api/ratelimit.rst

 Session authentication                *Not an officially supported authentication method for external access*
 ===================================== =================================================================================

-If you require a higher rate limit, please get in touch at support@pretix.eu and tell us about your use case, we are sure we can work something out.
+If you require a higher rate limit, please get in touch at support@eventyay.com and tell us about your use case, we are sure we can work something out.